 - Mix the dry ingredients for the bars in a medium bowl

 - In a small sauce pan, heat the brown rice syrup and vanilla over low heat until it becomes pliable – not quite boiling, just thin

 - Pour the syrup mixture over the dry ingredients and combine.
 Stir quickly!
 This sets up fast!

 - Spread the bars into the prepared pan, pressing down hard with a spatula, and set aside

-- In a small sauce pan, melt the coconut butter and coconut oil over low heat
+- In a small sauce pan, melt the coconut butter and coconut oil over low heat, then add Stevia

-- Remove from heat, stir in lemon juice and lemon zest and pour over top of the bars
+- Remove from heat, stir in lemon juice and lemon zest and spread over top of the bars

 - Refrigerate 30 minutes before cutting into bars